blackm0re/sylpheed/README.md

 - currently only the 'password' and 'smtp_password' keys in accountrc are encrypted.
-  A machanism that allows for any key and even folders to be encrypted should be considered in the future.
+  A mechanism that allows for any key and even folders to be encrypted should be considered in the future.

 - currently it is not possible to select alternative ciphers, hash-functions